Social Order Maintenance Act

 People engaged in any of the following behaviors shall be punishable by a fine of not more than NTD 30,000:

-1. Pawnshops, various processing, storage, trading, and repairing businesses failing to report dubious objects in a timely manner to the police authorities after becoming aware of them.
+1. Pawnshops, various processing, storage, trading, and repairing businesses failing to report unidentified objects in a timely manner to the police authorities after becoming aware of them.

 2. Not reporting discovered firearms, ammunition, or other explosives to the police authorities.